 Ibis Calais Hotel Standard Room

 The rooms at the Ibis Calais Hotel are tiny and reminiscent of a high-end hostel or dorm room.
-There’s not room for much other than the bed and you really have to squeeze through to get to the desk.
+There’s not room for much other than the bed and you have to really squeeze through to the desk.
 I have to give them credit for managing to fit some type of closet in that tiny space.
 Other than the size of the room, it was in very good shape.
-There aren’t many decent hotels in town and this is about as good as it gets, though the Ibis Styles Hotel is just as nice and has a better location in the center of town.
+There aren’t many decent hotels in town and this is about as good as it gets.
+That being said, the Ibis Styles Hotel is just as nice but has a better location in the center of town.

-My only real issue with the room was that it had just one power outlet, located in an odd spot by the desk.
-On the up side, the climate control knob was right by the bed – so if it gets too cold or warm at night, you don’t have to go very far to adjust it.
+My only issue with the room was that it had just one power outlet, which was located in an odd spot by the desk.
+On the up side, the climate control knob was right by the bed.
+When it got too cold or warm at night, I didn’t have to go very far to adjust it.